These are the fluffiest, creamiest, Best Vegan Mashed Potatoes! Make them on the stovetop in 25 minutes and they're absolutely perfect.

 - Working in batches, put the drained potatoes through a potato ricer and directly back into the dry dutch oven once "riced."
 Alternatively, you can mash the potatoes in the dry dutch oven with a potato masher.
 The potato ricer just makes them smoother, creamier and fluffier.
 The potato masher method will yield chunkier mashed potatoes.

-- Add 1 teaspoon salt, 1 cup of the reserved cooking water, vegan butter, vegan cashew cream, minced garlic and pepper to taste.
+- Add 1 teaspoon salt, 1 cup of the reserved cooking water, vegan butter, vegan cashew cream, minced garlic (or roasted garlic) and pepper to taste.
 Stir all ingredients together well with a wooden spoon.
 Taste and adjust seasonings to your liking.

 - If you want your potatoes creamier, add in more of the reserved potato water.

-- Serve with 1-2 pats of vegan, soy-free butter as garnish and a sprinkle of diced chives.
+- Serve with 1-2 pats of vegan, soy-free butter as garnish and a sprinkle of diced chives or fresh parsley or thyme.
+I love to serve caramelized onions overtop as well.
 You can also garnish with freshly ground black pepper if desired.

 - Store leftovers in an airtight container for up to one week.
 Reheat mashed potatoes on the stovetop with 1/2-1 cup of reserved cooking water.
-This helps to rehydrate the mashed potatoes.
+Taste and adjust seasonings if needed.
+The cooking water helps to rehydrate the mashed potatoes without completely diluting the flavor.

 I have made this recipe with both Yukon gold and russet potatoes and both work great.
 The Yukon gold have a slight yellow color and are creamier in my opinion.
 The russet potatoes yield a whiter mashed potato dish and they may take a bit longer to cook.
 Overall, I prefer the Yukon Gold potatoes.